 Food Patch Testing for IBS

 We have carefully selected the foods used in the testing.
 They are the most common ones known to cause the type of allergic reaction that our study results suggest cause IBS in some individuals.
-Nearly half the participants in our study who had an allergic skin reaction to at least one food experienced improvement in their IBS symptoms when they avoided the food(s) in question.
+Over half the participants in our studies who had an allergic skin reaction to at least one food experienced improvement in their IBS symptoms when they avoided the food(s) in question.
 If you react to one or more foods, and you then avoid the food(s) in question, there is a chance your IBS symptoms might not improve.
 This would suggest that the foods to which your skin reacted are not playing a role in your gastrointestinal symptoms or that other foods not included in our testing that you are still eating could be contributing to your symptoms as well.
 There is a chance your skin will not show allergic reactions to any of the foods being tested.
-If no allergic reactions are found, we feel there is value in knowing that the foods tested are unlikely to be the cause of your IBS symptoms.
+If no allergic reactions are found, there is at least value in knowing that the foods tested are unlikely to be the cause of your IBS symptoms.

 Prior research efforts have focused on blood tests measuring antibodies to specific foods.
 A large consensus expert panel from the National Institute for Allergy and Infectious Diseases recently published their report: Guidelines for the Diagnosis and Management of Food Allergy in the United States (Boyce JA, Arshad SA, Assa’ad A, Bahna SL, Beck LA, Burks AW, et al. J Allergy Clin Immunol.
 2010;126:S1–58).
 They determined these blood tests not to be worthwhile and advised against performing them.